openstack/swift/doc/source/admin_guide.rst

    6002, and have a storage device called "sdb1" (this is a directory name created under /drives when we setup the account server).
 The "z1", "z2", etc. designate zones, and you can choose whether you put devices in the same or different zones.
+The "r1" designates the region, with different regions specified as "r1", "r2", etc.

 2. Make the script file executable and run it to create the account ring file::